Shout It Out Loud (Kiss song)

 "Shout It Out Loud" is a song by the American hard rock group Kiss, originally released on their 1976 album, Destroyer.
 It was released as the lead single off the album, and it proved to be successful, becoming the band's second single to break the Top 40, after "Rock and Roll All Nite".
 It was also the band's first single to top the charts, as it reached number 1 hit in Canada on May 22, 1976.
-The song was performed on almost every tour for many years, and is one of the most played songs in the Kiss catalog, having been played over 1,700 times as of June 2022.